ctavispost/foobarfight/README.md

 The background was drawn (from a unsplash stock photo) in Autodesk Skethcbook on an iPad, and then pixelated in 8Bit Photo Lab.

 ## MVP
-The MVP includes one type of monster (zombies, naturally) which will advance on the hero and then drain his hp, and an attack for the hero to defend themselves.
-Death or victory end the game and bring a fitting message and background.
+The MVP includes one type of monster (zombies, naturally) which will advance on the hero and then drain his hp.The he can attack nearby monsters to defend themselves.
+Victory ends the game and bring a fitting message and background.
+Death, at this moment, is not final.

 ## Icebox
 Nice-to-haves include: